Outlook 2020: Global credit

 Bolstered by the dovish turn by global central banks and the reach for yield, global credit markets enjoyed a very strong year in terms of total returns.
 Both investment grade and high yield markets notched double-digit gains.
 Given this strength, it is difficult to imagine similar levels of returns in the coming year.
 We feel that with valuations so tight, returns will be modestly positive in 2020 and come primarily from coupons.

-The US manufacturing sector seems to be regaining some ground.
+We are cautiously optimistic about 2020 amid signs that the US growth engine, consumption, is cooling.
+Consumer spending and retail sales, while healthy, have been moderating.
+Against this the manufacturing sector seems to be regaining some ground.
 Previous periods of “insurance cuts” by the Federal Reserve (Fed) have tended to halt slumps in manufacturing sentiment and this may be what is playing out now.